reshamas/reshamas.github.io/consulting/index.md

 5. Other miscellaneous requests

-### Inquiries
-If you have general inquiries you can email me, and I will regularly post blogs to respond to those.

 ### Terms
 - there is a fee for initial consultation, $100/hr, 1 hour minimum fee
 - for no-shows, fee must be paid for missed meeting prior to rescheduling

+---
+## General Inquiries
+If you have general inquiries you can email me, and I will regularly post blogs to respond to those.

+---

-### Volunteer Work
+## Volunteer Work
 Support me on Patreon:  [reshamas on Patreon](https://www.patreon.com/reshamas)